The National Defence Committee made a proposal to the Government to establish medium-range air defence capability25.11.2021

-At its today’s sitting, the National Defence Committee of the Riigikogu (Parliament of…
+The National Defence Committee of the Riigikogu (Parliament of Estonia) made a proposal…

 Work of the National Defence Committee